-A: Each project is discussed prior with client for shipping costs, it may vary from location-to-location.
-All orders of U$8000 (excluding the free-shipping offers) or more being shipped free!
-We can ship via Fedex, DHL and other local carriers.
+A: Each project is discussed prior with the client for shipping costs, it may vary from location to location.
+All orders of or above U$5000 (excluding the free-shipping offers) or more are being shipped free!
+We can ship via FedEx, DHL, and other local carriers.

-Q: Do you make other type of work?
+Q: Do you make another type of work?

 A: Yes, I do Art Direction / Motion Graphics and Stop-motion commissioned work, please contact me using the contact page to discuss further.

 A: The making of each miniature or project starts with a lot of research on the subject.
 I do make a collection of old photographs of elements that are common to see in my work, such as rusty patterns, architectural plans, and vegetation.
 The next step after the long hours of research is to go for the mock-up version, sometimes made out of paper or cardboard.
 Then I begin to put my magic into the final piece.
 Only then I can add the final effects such as lighting or other structural needs.
 This whole process can take several weeks or even months.
 I try to capture most of the details in general.

 Q: How did I get started doing this?

 A: When I started back in 2010, I had no idea it was this world full of details and pinpoint accuracy.
 When I came home from my day job, I would go to my studio and start making models all night until the morning, then it was time to return to the routine of daily work.
 It did not take long to figure out that I was having a lot more fun in the studio than in my day job.
 In 2014, I decided to take the hobby into a more professional manner and launch the site to show you my work.
 I graduated in Cinema, VFX and Animation as a 3D Designer in 2008.

 Q: Why do you think you’re drawn to the types of environments you create?